ondreian/ondreian.github.io/README.md

 + instead of the gif that's being loaded (info, summary, question) use ionicon tags for consistent theme (examples are in all HTML)
 + convert questions to use OL tag (instead of <br> tags) so it can be formatted
 + add left-column header HTML (h6 tag) with ionicon
++ use .flash--v1 HTML structure for flash messages

 ### [login page](http://ondreian.github.io/login.html)